Dicklesworthstone/llm_multi_round_coding_tournament/README.md

-# LLM Multi-Round Coding Tournament: Getting the Best of All Worlds
+# LLM Multi-Round Coding Tournament

 *Written on 3/22/2025 by Jeffrey Emanuel*